 Make a No Sew Curtain Topper from Repurposed Old Cloth Napkins or Hankerchiefs

-Edited by Robbi, Lynn, Anonymous, Eng and 1 other
+Edited by Robbi, Lynn, Eng, vc

 It's easy to create no sew and no problem valances or window toppers to cover up an unsightly top of the window or to enhance a set of lovely blinds.
 In most cases it requires less than a half hour to make new window toppers.